 - How do I update my address/phone/email?

-You can send an email to MCEA’s Membership Coordinator, Jackie Thompson, at email@example.com.
+Updates should be sent via email to MCEA’s Membership Coordinator, Jackie Thompson, at firstname.lastname@example.org.

 - How do I join MCEA?